The

 Prayer

-Lord, help me dig
+Lord, help me dig into the past,

 And sift the sands of time,